YottaDB/YDBDoc/ProgGuide/ioproc.rst

 OPENs a device for reading only (READONLY) or reading and writing (NOREADONLY).

 To open a sequential file using the READONLY parameter, the file must exist on the disk.
-If it does not, YottaDB/GT.M issues a run-time error.
+If it does not, YottaDB issues a run-time error.

-When YottaDB/GT.M encounters a WRITE directed to a file, OPENed READONLY, YottaDB/GT.M issues a run-time error.
+When YottaDB encounters a WRITE directed to a file, OPENed READONLY, YottaDB issues a run-time error.

 By default, OPEN accesses the device or file NOREADONLY (read-write).

 Example:

 .. parsed-literal::
-   GTM>set filename="foo.txt"
+   YDB>set filename="foo.txt"
-   GTM>open filename:(readonly:recordsize=1048576)
+   YDB>open filename:(readonly:recordsize=1048576)
-   GTM>
+   YDB>

 This example opens the file foo.txt with read permission.